PawelMaslak/ROM/README.md

 Change the Server name if needed.

-3. Type in "Package Manager Console": "Update Database".
+3. Type in Visual Studio in "Package Manager Console": "Update Database".
 4. Open ROM project and type in terminal "npm install"
 5. Once all is installed, type in the terminal "ng serve"
 6. App will run on http://localhost:4200/